armon/pypred/README.md

 Grammer
 =======

-The grammer that PyPred understands if fairly limited, and is restricted to boolean logic.
+The grammer that PyPred understands is fairly limited, and is restricted to boolean logic.

 It supports the following: